mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 ## Booting DMG files

-In order to allow booting macOS, `OpenNetworkBoot` includes additional support for loading `.dmg` files via HTTP boot.
+In order to allow booting macOS Recovery OS, `OpenNetworkBoot` includes additional support for loading `.dmg` files via HTTP boot.
 If the NBP filename is `{filename}.dmg` or `{filename}.chunklist` then the other file of this pair will be automatically loaded, in order to allow DMG chunklist verification.

 ### Required MIME types